 - For other cloud bread recipe variations, you can top it with cream cheese, parmesan cheese, greek yogurt, sour cream, turn them into keto sandwiches, or make a pizza out of it.

-Soft, fluffy bread with a marshmallow-like consistency, this cloud bread recipe of ours is definitely trend-worthy.
-Enjoy a keto-friendly, low-carb bread with our Cloud Bread Recipe.
+Soft, fluffy, and with a marshmallow-like consistency, this recipe of ours is definitely trend-worthy.
+Enjoy low-carb bread with our keto cloud bread recipe now.

 Preheat your oven to 300 degrees F.

 In a cold mixing bowl, combine the cold egg whites, salt, cream of tartar and beat using a hand mixer.